THE SOIL AND THE SEED PROJECT’s

 SOIL+SEED FESTIVAL

-The Soil and The Seed Project’s SOIL+SEED FESTIVAL is a weekend-long, intergenerational retreat and gathering for families and everyone to rest, worship, sing, play, connect, and be together.
+The Soil and The Seed Project’s SOIL+SEED FESTIVAL is a weekend-long, intergenerational retreat and gathering for families and everyone to rest, worship, sing, play, connect, make memories, and be together.

 All are welcome!